jmurph-1/faceTrackingDataPrototype/ImageSegmenter/Knowledge/status.md

 Progress on reviewing and validating the technical documentation content for accuracy, clarity, and completeness.

 *   **Technical Review (Accuracy & Completeness):**
-    *   Status: [e.g., In Progress for Sections X, Pending for Sections Y]
+    *   Status: [In Progress for Sections color extraction, season assignment, and LAB color conversion]
     *   Reviewers: [List of reviewers]
     *   Notes: [Summary of review progress and feedback incorporation.]